 Traditional Talk Therapy

-This is the stereotypical therapy that we often see in the media.
-It has been portrayed as being laughable or strange, but I have found it to be profoundly life changing for clients.
 The stress relieving experience of feeling heard and seen, plus gaining immediate perspective just by externalizing our problems verbally is incredible medicine.
 Very few of us have someone in our lives who will listen without turning the conversation back to themselves, who views us as someone with basic goodness and can provide feedback from a place of deep insight and clear perspective.
-Talk therapy also is one way that we develop a strong, trusting therapeutic relationship.
+Talk therapy is one way that we develop a strong, trusting therapeutic relationship.
 This relationship, and our interpersonal work, is arguably the most healing aspect of seeing a therapist.

 Gestalt therapy focuses on the Here and Now, emphasizes the importance of awareness and action, and moves away from mere talking with a focus on experiencing.
 This can happen through mindfulness, experiments (trying new responses and behaviors in the safety of the therapy session), dream work and techniques like "the empty chair."
 Gestalt also focuses on personal responsibility, which helps get us out of the blame game, heal relationships (both past and present) and into feeling empowered and able to create real change in our lives.
 My favorite part of Gestalt is the underscoring of authenticity - both of the client and the therapist.